fairtracks/fairtracks.net/content/markdown/index/news/index-09-2022-11-survey-workshop.md

 leftToRightImg: true
 ---

-October 2022: We are planning an online workshop in spring 2023.
+October 2022: We are planning a first community workshop.
 We want to get in touch with potential participants to receive ideas on the contents.
 Please fill out our "Survey of community interest"!